kcmv/colabo/INSTALL.md

 restart knalledge-b
 ```

-TODO: we need to make backend smart enough to detect new/restart/crash of the database
+**TODO**: we need to make backend smart enough to detect new/restart/crash of the database

 ## Installing SASS support